build-on-aws/content/posts/golang-gin-app-on-aws-lambda/index.md

 ---
 title: Can I run existing Go applications on AWS Lambda?
-(Part 2)
-description: Gin is one of the most popular Go web frameworks!
-Let's walk through how to take a URL shortener application written using Gin, and run it as a serverless Lambda function.
+description: Learn how to take a URL shortener application written using Gin and run it as a serverless AWS Lambda function.
 tags:
   - lambda
   - serverless